-9.1.
-Option Period.
-Subject to Section 3.1(b), the period for which an Option is exercisable shall be set by the Committee and shall not exceed ten years from the date such Option is granted unless approved by the Company's stockholders.
+9.1 Option Period.
+Subject to Section 3.1(b), the period for which an Option is exercisable shall be set by the Committee and shall not exceed ten (10) years from the date such Option is granted unless approved by the Company's stockholders.
 After the Option is granted, the option period may not be reduced, subject to expiration due to termination of employment.

-9.2.
-Fair Market Value.
-If the Shares are listed or admitted to trading on a securities exchange registered under the Exchange Act, the "Fair Market Value" of a Share as of a specified date shall mean the average of the high and low price of the shares for the day immediately preceding the date as of which Fair Market Value is being determined (or if there was no sale on such date, on the last preceding date on which any reported sale occurred) reported on the principal securities exchange on which the Shares are listed or admitted to trading on any such exchange but are traded in the over-the-counter market or traded on any similar system then in use, the Fair Market Value of a Share shall be the average of the high and low sales price for the day immediately preceding the date as of which the Fair Market Value is being determined (or if there was no reported sale on such date, on the last preceding date on which any reported sale occurred) reported on such system.
-If the Shares are not listed or admitted to trading on any such exchange and are not traded in the over-the-counter market or traded on any similar system then in use, the Fair Market Value of a Share shall be the average of the ligh and low asked quotations on any such exchange and are not traded in the over-the-counter market or traded on any similar system then in use, the Fair Market Value of a Share shall be the average of the closing high bid and low asked quotations on such system for the Shares on the date in question.
-If the Shares are not publicly traded, Fair Market Value shall be determined by the Committee in its sole discretion using appropriate criteria.
+9.2 Fair Market Value.
+If the Shares are listed or admitted to trading on a securities exchange registered under the Exchange Act, the "Fair Market Value" of a Share as of a specified date shall mean the average of the high and low price of the shares for the day immediately preceding the date as of which Fair Market Value is being determined (or if there was no sale on such date, on the last preceding date on which any reported sale occurred) reported on an established securities market (within the meaning of Treasury Regulations Section 1.897-1(m)) on which the Shares are traded.
+If the Shares are not listed or admitted to trading on any such exchange, Fair Market Value shall be determined by the Committee in its sole discretion using appropriate criteria.
 An Option shall be considered granted on the date the Committee acts to grant the Option or such later date as the Committee shall specify.
+Notwithstanding the foregoing, the Fair Market Value of Shares shall, in all events, be determined in accordance with Code Section 409A, and the regulations and other guidance promulgated thereunder.